UCLA holds off Colorado 65-62 for 13th straight home win - WHIZ News

 Colorado: The Buffs gained a split during their weekend in Los Angeles, having beaten USC by 10 points on Friday for their first Pac-12 victory.
 They’ve won five of seven.

-UCLA: The Bruins took a huge hit before the game when it was announced that Smith has a torn left ACL and will miss the rest of the season.
-They’ll need to step up to replace the lone senior who averaged 12.6 points and 6.4 rebounds, both second-best on the team.
+UCLA: The Bruins will need to step up to replace Smith, who averaged 12.6 points and 6.4 rebounds.
 Smith got hurt in the first half against Utah on Friday, when he scored a team-leading 16 points.
+“There’s no cartilage damage,” Cronin said.
+“It’s just going to be a matter of time and he’ll be fine.
+He’s probably played his last game as a Bruin.”

 UP NEXT